 The Canadian Northern Studies Trust (CNST) is the scholarship program administered by ACUNS.
 It includes eight different awards that support various disciplines that engage in northern studies at colleges and universities at the undergraduate, graduate, and post-doctoral levels.

 The ACUNS Awards Program does not expect applicants and recipients to carry out fieldwork and/or community outreach activities during a global pandemic.
-It appears travel and social restrictions will extend well into 2021.
+Public health advice across Canada varies widely due to local situations which are rapidly changing.
+This impacts travel and social restrictions.
 Therefore, we will waive the fieldwork/community outreach criterion when adjudicating and administering the ACUNS award.

 I am not a Canadian citizen but the subject of my research project takes place above the Northern Boundary.
 Am I eligible for a CNST award?